 Here are most common mistakes homeowners make when looking for a home staging professional:

-Looking for a low-priced stager
+Mistake #1: Looking for a low-priced stager

-We all have a budget, that’s a given, but you’re in the position to make a considerable profit if the home stager does her/his job right.
+We all have a different budget, but you’re in the position to make a considerable profit if the home stager does her/his job right.
 The fee that the home stager charges shouldn’t be on the top of your things to consider.
 Why?
 Because while saving a few hundreds on their fees you can loose tens of thousands in sale value.
 Expense that you accrue by hiring a home stager is simply your investment in the sale of your greatest asset, so invest right for the optimal profit.
 Professional stagers charge from $200 and up for the initial consultation.
 Be alarmed if your potential stager charges a considerably smaller fee.
 Rates will vary depending on your area and the stager’s experience, but stay away from something too good to be true.

 Our inventory is tastefully selected and we want every project to stand out.